 The National Chicken Council invites you to attend its 64th Annual Conference scheduled Tuesday, October 30 through Wednesday, October 31 at The Four Seasons, Washington, D.C.
 NCC members, state association representatives, members of the press, government officials, academia, and other interested parties are invited to attend this public meeting to address current legislative, regulatory, political, business, agricultural, economic, and international trade issues affecting the chicken industry.

 Advance registration is required.
-NCC member registration rates are $800 per registrant.
-NCC non member registration rates are $900 per registrant.
-State trade association representatives, members of the press, academia, and goverment officials may attend on a complimentary basis.
+NCC member registration rates are $950 per registrant.
+NCC non-member registration rates are $1,100 per registrant.
+State trade association representatives, members of the press, academia (faculty only), and government officials may attend on a complimentary basis.

-Register to attend the conference with NCC by this date.
+October 14: Register to attend the conference with NCC by this date

-All hotel reservations must also be made by this date.
-After September 18, hotel reservations cannot be guaranteed and group rates will not apply.
+October 14: All hotel reservations must be made by this date.

 Conference Cancellation Policy

 The National Chicken Council must receive cancellation notification by e-mail to email@example.com.
 No cancellation can be strictly accepted by phone.

 “No Shows” (no notification of cancellation to NCC prior to the start of the conference) will forfeit the full registration fee.